Finance-Grounded Optimization For Algorithmic Trading: Methodology

-For ML based strategies we used linear regression.
-For DL models: Multi Layer Perceptron (MLP) as a baseline model, Long-Short Term Memory recurrent models (LSTM).
-For all models we performed singular and ensemble forecasting.
-In singular setting each model predicts a vector of the length of included assets tickers, in the ensemble setting for we have a prediction for each asset and then aggregate the models output into a single vector as a final result.
+with $p(d)$ denoting the asset price at day $d$.
+Returns provide a scale-invariant representation of price dynamics, enabling meaningful comparison across assets.

+For each strategy (alpha), we define a \emph{universe} as the set of tradable assets considered at a given time.
+Each alpha produces a vector of portfolio positions whose dimension equals the number of assets in the corresponding universe.
+The reversion strategy assumes that recent price movements tend to reverse, momentum exploits trend persistence, and mean reversion trades against deviations from a moving average.
+The Buy\&Hold strategy allocates capital proportionally across assets and maintains fixed positions throughout the evaluation period.

+For machine learning–based strategies, we employ linear regression models.
+Deep learning baselines include a multilayer perceptron (MLP) and long short-term memory (LSTM) recurrent neural networks.
+For all models, we evaluate both \emph{single-model} and \emph{ensemble} forecasting settings.
+In the single-model setting, a model directly predicts a vector of asset scores.
+In the ensemble setting, separate models are trained per asset and their outputs are aggregated into a unified prediction vector.

-To create training samples we used data of all three frequencies.
-Firstly, we transformed close prices into returns via equation~\eqref{returns_func}, having daily return as a target value.
-Secondly, with a sliding window with a size of $20$ days we subsampled data points, first $14$ days contain daily returns, next $3$ days contain hourly returns and the last $3$ days contain 15-minutes returns.
-We assumed that the closer to the execution date, the more frequent data points must be.
-Because the model could capture local short-term trends from more frequent data and long-term trends from less frequent earlier data points.
-Because price change orders in daily, hourly, and 15-minute candles might differ dramatically, we normalize aggregated returns vectors via min-max scaling to have data points within an interval $[0,1]$.
+Training samples are constructed using data from all three temporal resolutions.
+Close prices are first transformed into returns using~\eqref{returns_func}, with daily returns serving as target variables.
+Input features are generated using a sliding window of 20 days: the first 14 days consist of daily returns, followed by 3 days of hourly returns and 3 days of 15-minute returns.
+This design reflects the assumption that information closer to the execution time benefits from higher temporal resolution, enabling models to capture both long-term trends and short-term market dynamics.

-To compare different alphas execution results we use the following metrics -- Sharpe ratio, PnL, Maximum draw down, and Turnover:
+To evaluate and compare the performance of different alphas, we use standard algorithmic trading metrics: the Sharpe ratio, profit and loss (PnL), maximum drawdown (MDD), and turnover.
+The Sharpe ratio is defined as